donam-givita/DiaBLE/README.md

 Please refer to the [**TODOs**](https://github.com/gui-dos/DiaBLE/blob/main/TODO.md) list for the up-to-date status of all the current limitations and known bugs of this **prototype**.

 **Warnings:**
-  * the temperature-based calibration algorithm has been derived from the old LibreLink 2.3: it is known that the Vendor improves its algorithms at every new release;
+  * the temperature-based calibration algorithm has been derived from the old LibreLink 2.3: it is known that the Vendor improves its algorithms at every new release, smoothing the historical values and projecting the trend ones into the future to compensate the interstitial delay but these further stages aren't understood yet; I never was convinced by the simple linear regression models that others apply on finger pricks;
-  * activating the BLE streaming of data on a Libre 2 will break other apps' pairings and you will have to reinstall them to get their alarms again; in Test mode it is possible however to sniff the incoming data of multiple apps running side-by-side by just activating the notifications on the same BLE characteristics: the same technique is used to analyze the Libre 3 incoming traffic since the Core Bluetooth connections are reference-counted;
+  * activating the BLE streaming of data on a Libre 2 will break other apps' pairings and you will have to reinstall them to get their alarms back again; in Test mode it is possible however to sniff the incoming data of multiple apps running side-by-side by just activating the notifications on the same BLE characteristics: the same technique is used to analyze the Libre 3 incoming traffic since the Core Bluetooth connections are reference-counted;
   * connecting directly to a Libre 2/3 from an AppleWatch is currently just a proof of concept that it is technically possiBLE: keeping the connection will require additional work and AFAIK nobody else is capable to do the job... :-P

 ### DON'T TRUST THE GROWING NUMBER OF "METABOLIC HEALTH" STARTUPS WHICH RESELL LIBRE SENSORS AND REUSE MY NAIVE NFC CODE: IT IS A SCANDAL WHICH WOULD DESERVE A CLASS ACTION THAT THE VENDOR PROMOTES SUCH PSEUDOSCIENTIFIC FRAUDS AND RESELLS TO HYPOCHONDRIACS "BIOSENSORS" THAT ARE JUST A REBRAND OF THE SECURED GEN2 MODEL BECAUSE THEY COULDN'T PROMOTE IT AS A CGM DEVICE IN 2021 GIVEN THE LEGAL BATTLE WITH DEXCOM.